karenpayneoregon/spectre-console-helpers/ComputerDetails/readme.md

 For advance dotnet tools code samples check out my article with source code [C# .NET Tools with System.CommandLine](https://dev.to/karenpayneoregon/c-net-tools-withsystemcommandline-2nc2).

+## VPN

+The code to detect an active VPN may need changes to work on your system.

 ## Commands: install, uninstall